DFHack/dfhack/docs/Core.rst

   DFHACK_SOME_VAR=1 ./dfhack

-- ``DFHACK_DISABLE``: if set, DFHack will not initialize, not even to redirect :file:`stdout.txt` or :file:`stderr.txt`.
+- ``DFHACK_DISABLE``: if set, DFHack will not initialize, not even to redirect standard output or standard error.
 This is provided as an alternative to the ``--disable-dfhack`` commandline parameter above for when environment variables are more convenient.